akvo/akvo-flow-docs/docs/topic/fieldapp/4-surveys-to-device.rst

 Getting FLOW surveys on to the device
 =====================================
-If you have successfully installed the Field Survey App on the phone and have internet or network connectivity, your phone is ready to receive surveys.
+If you have successfully `installed the Field Survey App on the phone <http://flow.readthedocs.org/en/latest/docs/topic/fieldapp/2-preparing-device.html#installing-field-survey-app.html>`_  and have internet or network connectivity, your phone is ready to receive surveys.

 *Note: It is important to know that you should close and open the App, the connection will be refreshed.
 If FLOW doesn’t work, you can try refresh the connection.
 This often helps.*

 **There are four ways to get a survey from the FLOW server onto your phone:**

-•  Automatic download: Assign a survey to your phone from the FLOW Dashboard, which will then be downloaded by the phone automatically.
+•  `Automatic download <http://flow.readthedocs.org/en/latest/docs/topic/fieldapp/4-surveys-to-device.html#automatic-download-create-survey-assignment.html>`_ :  Assign a survey to your phone from the FLOW Dashboard, which will then be downloaded by the phone automatically.
 Survey assignment is done by the project manager.
-•	Reload all Survey: By reloading all surveys, the application tries to connect to the server and update with the latest version.
+•	`Reload all Survey <http://flow.readthedocs.org/en/latest/docs/topic/fieldapp/4-surveys-to-device.html#reload-all-surveys.html>`_ : By reloading all surveys, the application tries to connect to the server and update with the latest version.
 If this doesn’t work, you need to download survey from settings menu.
-•	Download survey from settings menu: Download a specific survey from the Settings menu on the Field Survey App installed on your phone.
+•	`Download survey from settings menu <http://flow.readthedocs.org/en/latest/docs/topic/fieldapp/4-surveys-to-device.html#manual-download-from-settings-men.html>`_ : Download a specific survey from the Settings menu on the Field Survey App installed on your phone.
-•	Manual transfer (bootstrap): Generate a bootstrap file containing the survey from the FLOW Dashboard and manually transfer the survey to your phone using a USB cable.
+•	`Manual transfer (bootstrap) <http://flow.readthedocs.org/en/latest/docs/topic/fieldapp/4-surveys-to-device.html#manual-transfer-bootstrap.html>`_ : Generate a bootstrap file containing the survey from the FLOW Dashboard and manually transfer the survey to your phone using a USB cable.
 This is also done by the project manager.

 Automatic download (create survey assignment)